Why I’ll Never Check Out Another Library Book As Long As I Live

 Anyhow, after I read The Maze Runner, I put in a request for the next book in the series.
 My local branch didn’t have it but they put in a request to get it from a neighboring library.
 When I called to find out if it was in, I was told I had a damaged book fee, from a title I had checked out and returned months before.

-— What?
+What?
 There must be some mistake.
 I know I didn’t damage a book that was in my care.
-And I’m thinking; “What kind of damage are we talking about and why wasn’t I notified?”
+And I’m thinking; “What kind of damage are we talking about, and why wasn’t I notified?”

 I read quietly, mostly in bed.
 I don’t eat or drink when I read.
 I don’t read in the tub.
 My books stay right here, in my home.

-I don’t damage books.
+I do not damage books.

-I don’t dog-ear pages.
 I treat books with reverence.

 Well..
 I could swear that up one side and down the other and it really doesn’t mater.
 As far as they are concerned, I’m guilty.
 I went in to discuss it today.
 In an calm, adult manner.
 While I stuck to this plan, it didn’t get me far, because the woman I dealt with had the warmth and charm of a stone.
 Her facial expression was as dead as her eyes.
 My good standing, and never having damaged a book, as well as not being notified and it being a substantial amount of time between me returning the book and this damage being reported, (after I investigated!) did me no good.
 My questions and comments were met with silence.
 I was basically having a conversation with myself.